 If you want to probe one of the great mysteries of the human mind, all you need is a duster and your feet.
 Sit back, take your shoes and socks off, and gently stroke the feathers against your sole.
 Now ask a friend to do the same for you.
 If you are like most people, you will be left stone-faced by one but convulsed in ticklish agony by the other.
 Why?

 Once the domain of childhood curiosity, the question of why we can’t tickle ourselves is now exciting neuroscientists.
 To understand their interest, consider this: Every time your body moves, it creates sensations that could potentially confuse you in all kinds of ways.
 Just imagine the chaos if every time one of your hands brushed your leg, you assumed that someone was fondling or attacking you.
-Being able to distinguish between your movement and the actions of others is therefore a central part of our sense of self and agency, aspects of the psyche that even the smartest robots can’t replicate—yet.
-In other words, your brain is playing tricks on you.
+Being able to distinguish between your movement and the actions of others is, therefore, a central part of our sense of self and agency, aspects of the psyche that even the smartest robots can’t replicate—yet.
+Your brain playing tricks on you is just one of the facts you never knew about your own body.

 Sarah-Jayne Blakemore, of University College London, was one of the first to investigate the way the brain makes these lightning-fast decisions about the self and others.
 She scanned subjects’ brains as her colleagues tickled the palms of their hands and as the participants attempted to do so themselves.
 Turns out, the two brain regions that are activated when we get tickled—the somatosensory cortex, which processes touch, and the anterior cingulate cortex, which processes pleasant sensations—are less active when we tickle ourselves than when we are tickled by someone else.